roots/docs/getting-started/win10-basic-setup.md

 Putty is a Windows SSH client, but it also includes a number of utilities that will be useful to us—most notably pageant, which can manage our SSH keys.
 To install putty and its friends, simply [download and run the installer](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

+## Vagrant

+Vagrant provides a nice simple interface for Virtual Machine management.
+It is used by Trellis, but can also be used directly through the CLI.
+Installing Vagrant is easy: Just [download and run the installer](https://www.vagrantup.com/downloads.html).

+> Vagrant supports several different virtualization services, including VMWare and VirtualBox.
+This documentation
+> will use VirtualBox because it is easy to use and free, but it is not the only option.

+## VirtualBox

+VirtualBox creates Virtual Machines, or VMs.
+It is used by Vagrant (and Trellis) to spin up VMs for you to develop on.

+Installing VirtualBox is easy: Just [download and run the installer](https://www.virtualbox.org/wiki/Downloads).
+The machine running VirtualBox (as opposed to the machine running _on_ VirtualBox) is called the "host," so you'll want to download the "Windows hosts" installer.
+You may need to restart your computer during installation.

 ## PHP

+> If you're using the full Roots stack, you don't need to install PHP in Windows--Trellis will install it on the
+> Virtual Machine, and you can log into the Virtual Machine to do any PHP tasks Roots will require.

 You may already have PHP installed.
 Open up your command line of choice, and run the following command: